mm6/ethereum-lab1-hardhat/README.md

 ```
 ***Debugging Exercises***

+In this set of exercises, we spend some time making intentional errors in our smart contract to
+see how the errors are handled by the testing code.
+In each case, you will edit the contract,
+save it, and compile it.
+Each of these problems assumes that you start fresh with the contract
+as shown above.
+You need to include clear labels for each answer and place all of the answers
+on the single .pdf file.

 1) Modify the contract's constructor so that it breaks the "Should show the right owner test".
 Do this by setting the owner's address to 0 at the end of the constructor.
 Use address(0) in the
 assignment statement.